Board Of Directors

 Jill Murphy

-“Rescue can change your world,” writes Jill.
+Board Member"Rescue can change your world,” writes Jill.
 “When I moved to Kalamazoo, I asked the realtor to find me a fence with a house attached so I could get involved with rescuing dogs.
-I met some volunteers at a pet store event, went home with a dog to foster and haven’t stopped.
-In the beginning I had a list of “I’ll never take home a ________” breeds.
+I met some volunteers at a pet store event, went home with a dog to foster and haven’t stopped in 18 years.
+In the beginning I had a list of “I’ll never take home a "_______” breed.
 Ha!
-After 295 foster dogs and puppies, I have learned to love every breed.
-I am partial to the small breeds and especially enjoy helping little rescued mamas birth their puppies.
+After 405 foster dogs and puppies, I have learned to love every breed and mix.
+I am partial to the small breeds and especially enjoy helping little rescued mamas birth and raise their puppies.
+People ask, 'how do you let go of a pet that has been in your home?’
+I can only say there are others waiting and we must help them to a good life.”

 Maryann Flynn